-A forerunner of today's waltz was a dance called The Boston, created in the United States in the 1870's.
+WALTZA forerunner of today's waltz was a dance called The Boston, created in the United States in the 1870's.
 Interestingly, couples danced the Boston side by side, not in today's partner position.
-(At the time, the dance was quite radical.
-Lorenzo Papanti, a Boston dance master, gave an exhibition and was roundly condemned.)
-In 1921 the basic movement was a forward moving: Step Forward, Step Forward, Close, but in the mid to late 20's the basic step was changed to the currently recognized Box step: Step Forward, Side, Close.
+At the time, the dance was quite radical.
+Lorenzo Papanti, a Boston dance master, gave an exhibition and was roundly condemned.
+In 1921 the basic movement was a forward moving: Step Forward, step Forward, Close, but in the mid to late 20's the basic step was changed to the currently recognized Box step: Step Forward, Side, Close.
 The Waltz emerges today in two accepted forms, both reflecting the main characteristics of the dance.
 They are the Modern Waltz and the Viennese or Quick Waltz.

 The weller, or turning dances, were probably first danced by peasants in Austria and Bavaria in the Sixteenth or early Seventeenth centuries.
 However, an article appearing in the Parisian magazine "La Patrie"(The Fatherland) on January 17, 1882, claimed that the waltz was first danced in Paris in the year 1178, called the "Volta" and was from the Provence.
 Presumably this was a dance done in a 3/4 rhythm, and as the waltz is the only dance done to that meter, there may be a historically valid point.

-The first formal social Waltzes were in the ballrooms of the Hapsburg court, but familiar waltz tunes can be traced back to simple Austrian peasant yodeling melodies.
+The first formal social Waltzes were in the Hapsburg court's ballrooms, but familiar waltz tunes can be traced back to simple Austrian peasant yodeling melodies.

 "We remarked with pain that the indecent foreign dance called the Waltz was introduced (we believe for the first time) at the English court on Friday last ... it is quite sufficient to cast one's eyes on the voluptuous intertwining of the limbs and close compressure on the bodies in their dance, to see that it is indeed far removed from the modest reserve which has hitherto been considered distinctive of English females.
 So long as this obscene display was confined to prostitutes and adulteresses, we did not think it deserving of notice; but now that it is attempted to be forced on the respectable classes of society by the civil examples of their superiors, we feel it a duty to warn every parent against exposing his daughter to so fatal a contagion."

-Quickstep evolved in the 1920s from a combination of the foxtrot, Charleston, shag, peabody, and one-step.
+QUICKSTEPQuickstep evolved in the 1920s from a combination of the foxtrot, Charleston, Shag, Peabody peabody, and One-Step.
 The dance is English in origin and was standardized in 1927.
 While it evolved from the foxtrot, the quickstep now is quite separate.
 Unlike the modern foxtrot, the man often closes his feet, and syncopated steps are regular occurrences (as was the case in early foxtrot).
 Three characteristic dance figures of the quickstep are the chassés, where the feet are brought together, the quarter turns, and the lock step.